 Date of Original Version

-Semiconductor laser diodes with narrow linewidths (10 kHz-10 MHz) are essential for coherent fiber optical communication systems.
+Semiconductor laser diode narrow linewidths (10 kHz-10 MHz) are essential for coherent fiber optical communication systems.
 Linewidth measurement techniques fall into three groups.
-We discuss each group and then focus our attention on the unbalanced interferometric method.
-We have developed, theoretically, the correlated unbalanced interferometric method and show that the envelope function of the beat signal is the Fourier transform of the original laser lineshape.
-We also propose novel approaches to the linewidth measurement techniques, such as serial use of two acoustooptic modulators for crosscorrelation measurement and combination of Mach-Zehnder and Sagnac interferometers.
-Copyright © 1987 by The Institute of Electrical and Electronics Engineers, Inc.
+Each group is discussed, along with the unbalanced interferometric method.
+The correlated unbalanced interferometric method was developed, and it is shown that the envelope function of the beat signal is the Fourier transform of the original laser lineshape.
+Novel approaches to linewidth measurement techniques, such as series use of Bragg cells and combination of Mach-Zehnder and Sagnac interferometers are proposed.

 Oh, Il Whan, and Harish R. Sunak.
 "MEASUREMENT OF THE SPECTRAL LINEWIDTH OF SEMICONDUCTOR LASERS FOR USE WITH COHERENT OPTICAL COMMUNICATION SYSTEMS.." , (1987): 273-277. https://digitalcommons.uri.edu/ele_facpubs/1039